getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 {% include components/platform_content.html content_dir='getting-started-dsn' %}

-Most SDKs will now automatically collect data if available; some require extra configuration as automatic error collecting is not possible due to platform limitations.

 ### Verifying Your Setup
 Great!
 Now that you've completed setting up the SDK, maybe you want to quickly test out how Sentry works.
 Start by capturing an exception: